asdcid/Comparison-of-neighbour-joining-software/README.md

 TIMELIMIT : 43200

-# How many threads you want to use to compare
+# How many threads you want to use to compare, can be only one value.
+For example, only use 5 threads: [5]
 THREADS : [64, 32, 16, 8, 4, 2, 1]

-# The software you want to use to compare, but can only use single thread
+# The software you want to use to compare, but can only use single thread.
+Can be empty []
 SOFTWARE_SINGLE_THREAD : ['bionj', 'quicktree']

 # The software you want to use to compare, but can use multiple threads.
+Can be empty []
 SOFTWARE_MULTIPLE_THREADS : ['decenttree', 'rapidnj', 'fastme', 'fasttree']

 ```